zetavg/chromium-website/site/chromium-os/developer-library/guides/hardware-schematics/dingdong/index.md

 ### Flashing Firmware

-The firmware is normally flashed via the kernel, as part of the Chrome OS Auto-Update process.
+The firmware is normally flashed via the kernel, as part of the ChromeOS Auto-Update process.
 Payloads are located in `/lib/firmware/cros-pd`.

 When the adapter is connected to a Chrome device, you can manually flash the